tensorflow/community/rfcs/20210513-pluggable-profiler-for-tensorflow.md

 ### Design Overview

 This RFC is intended to provide a set of C APIs for plugin writers to implement and register their own pluggable profilers.
-To make C APIs portable, we propose serialized `XSpace` and `RunMetadata` as the object to pass between proper and plugin.
-When proper invokes `CollectData()`, plugin serializes `XSpace` and `RunMetadata` to the big enough buffers provided by proper, then proper deserializes them back to `XSpace` and `RunMetadata` and finally generates a trace view and a set of summaries based on these collected data.
+To make C APIs portable, we propose serialized `XSpace` and `RunMetadata` as the objects to pass between TensorFlow framework and plugin.
+When the framework invokes `CollectData()`, the plugin serializes `XSpace` and `RunMetadata` into sufficiently sized buffers provided by the framework.
+Subsequently, the framework deserializes these buffers back into `XSpace` and `RunMetadata`, and generates a trace view and a set of summaries based on these collected data.

 - Xspace:
 <div align=center>